WooCommerce Bookings and Appointments

 How to integrate your bookings with the Google Calendar?

-The process is simple and is, even more, simpler if you are familiar with the Google Calendar API.
 Proceed with the following steps to integrate WooCommerce Bookings with Google Calendar.

 Get Google Calendar Credentials

-- Visit the Google Developers Console
+- Click on Google Developers Console

-- Click on Create Project
+- Select Create Project

-- Enter Project Name and click on Create
+- Enter Project Name & Click Create

-- Creating a Project takes some time and you would require to refresh the window once the project is created successfully.
+Note: Creating a Project takes some time and you would require to refresh the window once the project is created successfully.
 You will see the project listed under Manage Resources, after refreshing

 - Click on Enable to enable Google Calendar API for your email